zevenrodriguez/CIM440-640/notes/Assignments.md

 ## 4. Homework

-Use an image array to create a 4 page storybook.
+Use an image array to create a 4 page storybook or a Drawing Application.
+Must use 4 buttons or hit-zones to interact with your application.

 ## 5. Homework